robertromore/infra-aks-helm-terra-example/README.md

 4. Push your code to trigger CI/CD pipelines

-This setup provides a complete infrastructure foundation for a Laravel + Next.js monorepo with proper CI/CD, container orchestration, and cloud-native deployment patterns.
+This setup provides a complete infrastructure foundation for a Laravel + Next.js monorepo with proper CI/CD, container orchestration, and cloud-native deployment patterns using Traefik ingress controller.